 Is the operation necessary?

-Sometimes an anal fissure will not heal, even after using medicated creams and after an injection of Botox into your anal sphincter as recommended by your doctor.
+Sometimes an anal fissure will not heal, even if you are using the medicated creams and stool softeners recommended by your doctor.
 You may continue to have uncomfortable symptoms.
 If this is the case, surgery can help.
 Your surgeon will discuss this choice with you.